Glycosylation: Non-enzymatic glycosylation

 The non-enzymatic glycosylation is also known as glycation or non-enzymatic glycation.
 It is a spontaneous reaction and a type of post-translational modification of proteins meaning it alters their structure and biological activity.
 It is the covalent attachment between the carbonil group of a reducing sugar (mainly glucose and fructose) and the amino acid side chain of the protein.
 In this process the intervention of an enzyme is not needed.
 It takes place across and close to the water channels and the protruding tubules.

 At first, the reaction forms temporary molecules which later undergo different reactions (Amadori rearrangements, Schiff base reactions, Maillard reactions, crosslinkings...) and form permanent residues known as Advanced Glycation end-products (AGEs).

 AGEs accumulate in long-lived extracellular proteins such as collagen which is the most glycated and structurally abundant protein, especially in humans.
 Also, some studies have shown lysine may trigger spontaneous non-enzymatic glycosylation.

 Role of AGEs

 AGEs are responsible for many things.
 These molecules play an important role especially in nutrition, they are responsible for the brownish color and the aromas and flavors of some foods.
 It is demonstrated that cooking at high temperature results in various food products having high levels of AGEs.

 Having elevated levels of AGEs in the body has a direct impact on the development of many diseases.
 It has a direct implication in diabetes mellitus type 2 that can lead to many complications such as: cataracts, renal failure, heart damage...
 And, if they are present at a decreased level, skin elasticity is reduced which is an important symptom of aging.

 They are also the precursors of many hormones and regulate and modify their receptor mechanisms at the DNA level.

+Chemical glycosylation

+Glycosylation can also be effected using the tools of synthetic organic chemistry.
+Unlike the biochemical processes, synthetic glycochemistry relies heavily on protecting groups (e.g. the 4,6-O-benzylidene) in order to achieve desired regioselectivity.
+It also differs from the biochemical processes by typically requiring organic solvents, although methods compatible with water and aqueous media are also known.
+Another challenge of chemical glycosylation is the stereoselectivity that each glycosidic linkage has two stereo-outcomes, 1,2-cis or 1,2-trans.
+Generally, the 1,2-cis-glycoside is more challenging to synthesise.
+New methods have been developed based on solvent participation or the formation of bicyclic sulfonium ions as chiral-auxiliary groups.